 The Leopoldina National Academy of Sciences honors its members Werner Kühlbrandt and Rudolf K. Thauer with Cothenius Medals.
 The researchers receive this honor for their outstanding scientific life's work.
-The awards will be presented during the ceremonial opening of the Leopoldina Annual Assembly - subject to the then prevailing pandemic situation - on Friday, September 24, 2021, in Halle (Saale).
+The awards have been presented during the ceremonial opening of the Leopoldina Annual Assembly – subject to the then prevailing pandemic situation – on Friday, September 24, 2021, in Halle (Saale).

 Prof. Dr. Werner Kühlbrandt (born 1951) researches the structure and function of membrane proteins located in the lipid membranes surrounding every cell.
 They are involved in vital processes such as substance transport, cell communication and the transmission of signals.
 In order to understand how they work, their precise spatial structure must be elucidated.
 To this end, the membrane biochemist and structural biologist has further developed analytical methods such as X-ray crystallography and cryo-electron microscopy (cryo-EM) and significantly improved their resolution.
 Werner Kühlbrandt has described the structures of various membrane proteins and their arrangements.
 He clarified the structure of the Light Harvesting Complex II, LHC-II.
 This membrane protein is essential for photosynthesis in green plants.
 In later work, he devoted himself to the structure and functioning of large membrane protein complexes in order to understand how these molecular assemblies supply cells with vital energy.
 Using cryo-EM and new detector technologies, he displayed the structure of complete ATP synthases from mitochondria and chloroplasts at high resolution.
 With the help of cryo-electron tomography, he was able to show how these complexes are arranged in the membrane and determine their shape.
 His research results provide new insights into how complex membrane transport machines are structured and how they fulfill their diverse functions in the membrane.